huutycloud/gatsby-starter-netlify-cms/src/pages/blog/2019-11-09-docker-for-developers.md

 **docker run -d -p 8085:80 nginx**: The -p switch takes two parameters; the incoming port you want to open on the host machine, and the port to which it should be mapped inside the container

+## Using Volumes

+`docker run -v /your/dir:/data/db -d mongo`

+It will ensure that any data written to the /data/db directory inside the container is actually written to the /your/dir directory on the host system.
+This ensures that the data is not lost when the container is restarted.

 **_Reference:_**

 * https://www.edureka.co/blog/what-is-docker-container